johannbrehmer/pointers/README.md

 ### Acknowledgements

-Thanks to Alexander Held and Kyle Cranmer for teaching me many of these things.
+Thanks to Alexander Held, Kyle Cranmer, and Siddharth Mishra-Sharma for teaching me many of these things.